CamIce2002/TheMrNewVegas.github.io/docs/1blepmc/2-Changelog.md

 * Increased Stats from Mowzie Mobs Bosses
 * Made Eyes from [End Remastered](https://www.curseforge.com/minecraft/mc-mods/endremastered) Unbreakable
 * Added In Game Info to JEI for Many Items
-* Added Cognition Armor Set
-* Standardized Bark in Recipes for FarmersDelight and Roots